xeoncross/ACRUD/readme.md

 I'm assuming you have a website like `http://example.com` (or `http://example.loc` if you know how to use vhosts).
 Checkout ACRUD into a subfolder like `http://example.com/acrud`.

-Setup a rewrite rule to forward all traffic to index.php. if you use Nginx something like this should work:
+Setup a rewrite rule to forward all traffic to `acrud.php`. if you use Nginx something like this should work:

 	location /acrud {
 	    rewrite ^/acrud/(.*)$ /acrud/acrud.php/$1 break;